 Neither the Pixel 6 nor Pixel 6 Pro come with a charger, but both phones support faster charging for 50% capacity in 30 minutes when you use a 30W USB-C charger.
 Both phones also support fast wireless charging, with the Pixel 6 rated for 21W and Pixel 6 Pro 23W with Google's optional Pixel Stand (2nd gen).

 Google Pixel 6 vs Pixel 6 Pro: Outlook

-The Pixel 6 Pro looks to earn its name compared to the basic Pixel 6.
-With an extra rear camera, a larger display, a bigger battery and potentially more memory, it's got plenty of hardware that will allow it to go toe-to-toe with Samsung's, OnePlus' and Apple's latest phones.
+The Pixel 6 Pro earns its name compared to the basic Pixel 6.
+With an extra rear camera, a larger display, a bigger battery and more memory, it's got plenty of hardware that will allow it to go toe-to-toe with Samsung's and Apple's latest phones.

-Whether the Pro model will be worth it compared to the regular Pixel 6 remains to be seen.
-You'll get the same powerful Tensor processor and overall image quality with either phone.
-So it will likely all come down to how much you're willing to pay, and whether you want 120Hz and a telephoto camera in the case of the Pro model.
+Whether the Pro model will be worth it compared to the regular Pixel 6 remains to be seen, as we've not had much time with either phone yet.
+You get the same powerful Tensor processor, helpful software and image processing ability with.
+It will likely all come down to how much you're willing to pay for a larger 120Hz display, telephoto zoom and bigger battery.